16 Documentaries That Surprisingly Expand Your Mind

 Watch the trailer and get a glimpse of a young Mick Jagger of the Rolling Stones.

 The list of documentaries stands considerably varied by subject and genre.
 I hope you get a chance to watch one or more of them.
 All in all, I am impressed with documentarians.
-Their movies are not for the light-hearted or for those who strictly want to be entertained.
+These movies are not for the light-hearted or for those who strictly want entertainment.
+They expand your mind and show you a world you've, most likely, never seen until now.

 © 2018 Kenna McHugh